Lior Refaelov

-Lior Refaelov (or Rafaelov, ליאור רפאלוב; born 26 April 1986) is an Israeli professional footballer who plays as an attacking midfielder or as a winger for Belgian First Division A club Anderlecht.
+Lior Refaelov (or Rafaelov, ליאור רפאלוב; born 26 April 1986) is an Israeli former professional footballer who plays as an attacking midfielder or as a winger.

 He began his career at Maccabi Haifa, where he won the Israeli Premier League three times.
 In 2011, he transferred to Club Brugge for €2.5 million.
 With the Belgian side, he won two first division titles in 2016 and 2018 and scored the winning goal in the Belgian Cup final in 2015.

 Refaelov made his senior international debut in 2007, and has since earned 40 caps and scored 6 goals for the Israel national team.

 Early and personal life

 Refaelov was born in Or Akiva, Israel, to Mountain Jewish (Kavkazim) parents who immigrated from Derbent, Dagestan to Israel prior to his birth.

 He married his Israeli girlfriend Gal (née Aviv) in 2012.

 Club career

 In 1998, Refaelov began to play in Maccabi Haifa youth teams.
 In the 2002–03 season he moved up from the under-16 team to the youth team of the club, and scored in his first match against Neve Yossef.

 During the 2003–04 season he scored 7 goals in the youth team, lead it to the youth championship and won the best player award.